Date last updated: 15/06/2020

 On 9th April the government confirmed that employees cannot work for organisations that are linked to the employer while on furlough leave.

-On 12th May the government announced that furlough will become more flexible from August, allowing furloughed employees to return part time.
-Further details are expected by the end of May.
+On 12th May the government announced that furlough will become more flexible.

-From 1st July the new flexible furlough scheme will allow employees to be furlough for part of the time (see above).
+From 1st July the new flexible furlough scheme will allow employees to be furlough for part of their contractual hours, if required (see above).